Scientific and Technological Literacy 100: Matter, Energy, Life, and Systems

 - Knowledge of the processes of accessing and communicating information and a willingness to use it to meet personal, local, or global requirements

-Thanks to James Micik, STL professor, for his interest,
+Thanks to James Micik, STL professor, for his interest, support, and suggestions.

 Thanks to David Hill, adjunct Iona reference librarian, for his collaborative part in creating this guide.